Activities in Tierra del Fuego

 Customer review background image

-What our customers think of Things To Do in Tierra del Fuego
+What our customers think of Tierra del Fuego activities

 What a wonderful experience we had in Tierra de Fuego.
 The crew were very nice, the drivers were careful and the guide Sebastian was truly amazing.
 He brought his camera and a telescope which we enjoyed very much.
 When we got to see the penguins, the local guide there was very excited to see us as we were probably the only tourists there for the day, the penguins were amazing to see.
 We also spotted about 10 condors and a bunch of different birds.
 Read the full review